 If we were to ask you how you would know if you have varicose veins, your first intuitive answer would probably be, “Well, I’d look in a mirror.”
 Right?
 Well, as it turns out, this intuitive answer could be wrong.
 So how should you get the right scan for your legs?

 You can probably see superficial (close to the surface of the skin) varicose veins in a mirror, but you would not be able to see deeper varicose veins.
-Depending on the makeup of your legs (how much fatty tissue exists between the muscle layers and your skin), even fairly advanced superficial varicose veins might not be visible to the naked eye.
+Depending on the makeup of your legs (how much fatty tissue exists between the muscle layers and your skin), you might not see even fairly superficial varicose veins.

-Diagnosing vein disease is complicated.
-Even tiny spider veins may be connected to larger underlying veins that have become diseased and that affect the circulation of your leg.
-The only real way to be certain about your vein health is to get the right scan for your legs.
-And this means having a professional vein health examination that uses the most advanced ultrasound equipment available and has been specially trained to look for varicose vein disease.
+Diagnosing vein disease is very specific.
+Even tiny spider veins might connect to larger underlying veins that are diseased and that affect the circulation of your leg.
+Therefore, the only way to be certain about your vein health is to get the right scan for your legs.
+And this means having a professional vein health examination, and using the most advanced ultrasound equipment available.

 Ultrasound is the Key to Vein Disease Diagnosis

-Ultrasound is one of the most important medical advances in recent decades because it allows doctors to look for disease inside the body in a non-invasive way.
-The term “ultrasound” is used because the technology uses oscillating sound waves that pass harmlessly through the skin and then bounce off of tissue, bone, blood vessels, and organs to create images that the doctor can then use to detect disease.
-Ultrasound has become such an indispensable medical tool because it displays “real-time” images and because it is safe and doesn’t create ionising radiation the way X-rays do.
+Ultrasound is one of the most important medical advances in recent decades.
+Indeed, it allows doctors to look for disease inside the body in a non-invasive way.
+We use the term “ultrasound” because the technology uses oscillating sound waves.
+These pass harmlessly through the skin and then bounce off of tissue, bone, blood vessels, and organs.
+This results in creating images that the doctor can then use to detect disease.
+Ultrasound is now an indispensable medical tool because it displays “real-time” images and because it is safe and doesn’t create ionising radiation the way X-rays do.